Kevin O'Hare: Post-dance career

 O’Hare retired as a dancer in 2000.
 He trained in company management with the Royal Shakespeare Company for nine months and in 2001 returned to Birmingham Royal Ballet as Company Manager.
 In 2004 he was appointed Company Manager of The Royal Ballet, and in 2009 became Administrative Director of the company.
 While Administrative Director, O’Hare oversaw the Royal Ballet's first tour to Cuba in 2009 and supported the company's first performances in the O2.
 It was announced he would succeed Monica Mason as Director of the company in 2011, a post he took over in July 2012.
 He served on the Board of Governors of the Royal Ballet School 2000–2009.

 On his appointment as director O’Hare announced his intention 'to bring together the most talented artists of the 21st century to collaborate on the same stage – world-class dancers, choreographers, designers and musicians', and his commitment to strengthening ties with Resident Choreographer Wayne McGregor and incumbent Artistic Associate Christopher Wheeldon.
 In his first season as director O'Hare appointed Liam Scarlett as the company's first artist in residence.
 In 2013 O'Hare announced his goal of commissioning a new three-act ballet each year.
 In 2015 he announced new choreography would be the focus on the 2015/16 season, featuring new works from McGregor, Wheeldon, Scarlett, Will Tuckett and Carlos Acosta, and the launching of the Young Choreographers Programme with inaugural member Charlotte Edmonds.

 O'Hare was appointed to the board of Dance UK in 2013, and in 2015 was appointed to the board of Northern Ballet.

 In 2017 he was a head of the jury at the Prix de Lausanne ballet competition.

-O'Hare was appointed a Commander of the Order of the British Empire (CBE) in 2018 for services to Dance.
+O'Hare was appointed a Commander of the Order of the British Empire (CBE) in the 2018 Birthday Honours for services to Dance.